samsung-ai-course/8th-9th-edition/Supervised learning Hackathon - Edition 9/README.md

 1. **Preprocess the data**: Handle missing values, encode categorical variables, scale features if needed
 2. **Split your training data**: Create a test set to test your final model's generalization performance.
 And also a validation set or cross validation with the remaining data.
-3. **Train your model**: Use any machine learning algorithm (Logistic Regression, Random Forest, XGBoost, Neural Networks, etc.)
+3. **Train your model**: Use any machine learning algorithm (Logistic Regression, Random Forest, etc.)
 4. **Evaluate performance**: Use metrics like accuracy, precision, recall, F1-score, or AUC-ROC
 5. **Tune hyperparameters**: Optimize your model for best performance